 Saddlebag Island is made up of a pair of wooded headlands connected by a narrow low pass, hence the name.
 Its location near Anacortes and close to Padilla Bay ensure its continued popularity.
 Saddlebag is a good option when the weather turns against you on the San Juan side of Fidalgo Island.

-Location: The island is 2.1 mi NE of March Point, which is due E of Anacortes.
-The Cascadia Marine Trail campsite is W of the beach on the S side of the island.
+Location: The island is 2.1 miles northeast of March Point, which is due east of Anacortes.
+The Cascadia Marine Trail campsite is west of the beach on the south side of the island.

 Sanitation: Vault toilets

-Overflow: 3 campsites on N side of island
+Overflow: 3 campsites on the north side of island